 The Code of Conduct forms a part of the contract we have with Suppliers and, in signing a contract to work with Hermes, companies agree to comply with the Code.

 We would eliminate from a tender process any company who does not share our values and who chooses not to sign up to the Code as part of a contract.

-New third party relationships will now be subject to specific questioning regarding compliance with the Modern Slavery Act and our Code of Conduct and we have modified our procurement procedures to address the risk of slavery and trafficking.
+New third-party relationships are subject to specific questioning regarding compliance with the Modern Slavery Act and our Code of Conduct and we have modified our procurement procedures to address the risk of slavery and trafficking.

-In order to ensure that our staff is aware of the challenge posed by Modern Slavery, how to spot the signs of Modern Slavery, and what steps they should be taking to mitigate the risk of Modern Slavery within our organisation and supply chain, we have rolled out an online training package to all our employees.
+To ensure that our staff are aware of the challenge posed by Modern Slavery, how to spot the signs of Modern Slavery, and what steps they should be taking to mitigate the risk of Modern Slavery within our organisation and supply chain, we have rolled out an online training package to all our employees.
 This is a compulsory training.
 In our last statement we said all staff should complete the training by September 2018.
 This target was not fully achieved and this year we will be re-issuing the training on a more accessible platform to achieve a 100% completion rate.

-In order to monitor the effectiveness of the steps we have taken to seek to prevent Modern Slavery taking place in our business and supply chains in the coming financial year up to the end of February 2020 we will:
+To monitor the effectiveness of the steps we have taken to seek to prevent Modern Slavery taking place in our business and supply chains in the coming financial year up to the end of February 2020 we will: